Small craft brewers

 Not all small brewers have their own brewing equipment.
 They often use the installations of fellow brewers.
 Such brewers are called "gypsy brewers."
 The contacts between these brewers often lead to new collaborations.
 All these developments have greatly changed the Dutch beer culture.
 There are now thousands of Dutch beers on the market, each with its own flavour.

 In a showcase is a selection of craft brewers in the region of Alkmaar.
-Brewers with their own installation (eg. Dampegheest from Limmen) as well as gypsy brewers (Zeglis, from Alkmaar) and hobby brewers (De Die, also from Alkmaar) are included.
+Brewers with their own installation (eg. Dampegheest from Limmen) as well as gypsy brewers (Zeglis and De Die, from Alkmaar) and hobby brewers (HuygenMeester, from Heerhugowaard) are included.
 Small brewers are united in the KBC (Klein Brouwerij Collectief).

 Beer crockery and offertory box Alkmaars Kaasdragers Gilde